avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/GolangCI/CodeCompilation/DeclarativePipeline/README.md

 # Conclusion
-declarative pipeline offers a simpler, more structured approach to defining Jenkins pipelines, making it ideal for teams looking to streamline their CI/CD processes and improve pipeline readability, maintainability, and scalability.
+Declarative pipeline offers a simpler, more structured approach to defining Jenkins pipelines, making it ideal for teams looking to streamline their CI/CD processes and improve pipeline readability, maintainability, and scalability.

 # Contact Information
 | Name            | Email Address                        |